dradamski/RecFIN-Data-Analysis-Project/README.md

 # RecFIN-Data-Analysis-Project
-This code takes data produced by RecFIN, does some statistical analysis on it, and produces graphic representations of the data.
+This code takes data produced by RecFIN, does some statistical analysis on it in Python, and produces graphic representations of the data.
 I eventually want to find a way to integrate this data with QGIS in order to map it out.

-The order this code should be run in as of right now to produce the database:
-  1. data2db.py (pulls data from 80-16.csv)
-  2. site2db.py (pulls data from SEC Route List.txt to create)
-  3. add_site_id_to_data_db.py (adds site ids to database)
+To run this code, you must have SQLite installed and be able to use the sqlite3, csv, re, matplotlib.pyplot, collections and numpy python packages.

-Explanations of code not run above:
+Explanations of code:
   SEC Route List.txt

       List of sites with their site id numbers.